SirQuacksALot/nix.system/README.md

 </div>

 This is my approche to NixOs.
 This repo holds the the nixos config for my personal machine, used for work.
-This repo will additionaly will be used as the documentation of said configurations.
+This repo additionaly will be used as the documentation of said configurations.
 This project is inspired by [HeinzDev NixOS Dotfiles](https://github.com/HeinzDev/Hyprland-dotfiles/tree/main) and [JaKootLit's NixOS Hyprland](https://github.com/JaKooLit/NixOS-Hyprland/tree/main?tab=readme-ov-file).

 > [!IMPORTANT]
 >As this is a personal project I will not accept any push requests.
 You may use this repo as reference for your own projects but there will be no contributers other then me, the author.